-Our stockholders may experience substantial dilution as a result of the conversion of preferred stock, the exercise of options and warrants to purchase our common stock, or due to anti-dilution provisions relating to any on the foregoing.
+Our stockholders may experience substantial dilution as a result of the conversion of outstanding convertible debentures, or the exercise of options and warrants to purchase our common stock.

-As of March 31, 2010, we have outstanding warrants to purchase 19,130,793 shares of our common stock.
-In addition, as of March 31, 2010, we have reserved 10,212,884 shares of our common stock for issuance upon the exercise of options granted or available to be granted pursuant to our stock option plan, all of which may be granted in the future.
-Subsequent to March 31, 2010, we issued additional warrants to purchase 33,257,813 of our common stock and increased the shares reserved for issuance upon the exercise of options granted or available to be granted pursuant to our stock option plan by 5,000,000 shares.
+As of December 31, 2009, we have outstanding warrants to purchase 22,105,793 shares of our common stock.
+In addition, as of December 31, 2009, we have reserved 10,212,884 shares of our common stock for issuance upon the exercise of options granted or available to be granted pursuant to our stock option plan, all of which may be granted in the future.
 The exercise of these options and warrants will result in dilution to our existing stockholders and could have a material adverse effect on our stock price.
-The conversion price of certain warrants are also subject to certain anti-dilution adjustments.
+In addition, any shares issued in connection with the YA Global financing or Stanford financing, as further discussed elsewhere in this Form 10-Q, can also have a dilutive effect and a possible material adverse effect on our stock price.
+The conversion price of the warrants are also subject to certain anti-dilution adjustments.
+The agreements with YA Global and Stanford provide for the potential issuance of up to a total of 62,388,888 shares of our common stock, of which 13,883,332 shares are included in outstanding warrants noted above